lerockit/react-nextjs-typescript-structure/readme.md

 yarn start
 ```

-Either, app will run local on port 3000.
+In both, app will run local on port 3000.